Deepika Padukone's Comment On Ranveer Singh's 'Entertainer For Hire' Post Will Make You Go ROFL!

 The 'Padmaavat' actress wrote, "Contact Deepika Padukone for bookings!" along with crazy-eyed emoticons.
 After reading this, Ranveer too couldn't stop laughing.

-Not just his wifey dearest, other celebrities from the Bolly-land too dropped some hilarious comments.
+Not just his wifey dearest, other celebrities from Bolly-land too dropped some hilarious comments.
 Ranveer Singh's 'Gunday' co-star Arjun Kapoor commented, "Baba you are so cheap it's expensive."
 "Is photo mein jo expression hai usse dekh ke jo aapko bulayega usme wakai guts honge," wrote Anupam Kher.

 "Need dulha!
 Who is ur manager !
 Will contact," read Ekta Kapoor's comment.